 - applied discrete mathematics, combinatorics, logic

-Eligible courses include those at the 600 level or above and the more advanced 500 level courses.
-With the approval of the Chair of the Doctoral Committee, certain courses taken outside the department, for example in physics, may be allowed to count for this requirement (under area 4).
+Eligible courses include those at the 600 level or above.
+Certain advanced 500 level courses may also be eligible, subject to prior approval by the Chair of the Doctoral Committee.
+However, core "alpha" courses are not eligible, nor is any course used to satisfy the QR requirement.
+With the approval of the Chair of the Doctoral Committee, certain courses taken outside the department, for example in physics, may be allowed to count for the distribution requirement (under area 4).

 |1||Algebra||593, 594||612-615, 711||619, 637, 715|

 |2||Analysis||555||596, 597, 656*, 657||602, 604, 605, 650||609, 701-704, 707, 710, 793, 794|